AkshaySG14/Traffic-Director/README.md

 Unfortunately, I was unable to package the game properly, and the game must be run via python from one's computer, and pygame must also be downloaded.

-Credits: Thanks to Manfred Kelin for the font used in the game.
+Credits: Thanks to Manfred Klein for the font used in the game.

 MADE BY AKSHAY SUBRAMANIAM